 Now that you can see your toggles and notifications, there are various ways for dealing with both.
 To deal with notifications, you can either tap to open a notification, you can swipe to dismiss it, or you can tap the three horizontal bars in the bottom right of the notifications to clear them all at once.

-The toggles are easy to deal with at first glance.
+The toggles are easy to deal with.
 If you want to turn something on or off, such as Wi-Fi or Bluetooth, just tap the icon once.
 There is another hidden feature that is extremely useful, and that is a tap and hold gesture.
 If you tap and hold an icon in the Quick Settings bar for a couple of seconds, the full settings for that toggle will open.
 This can save you a lot of time digging through the settings menu.
 For example, if you are trying to pair Bluetooth headphones with your phone, you can tap and hold the Bluetooth toggle, and that will take you to the Bluetooth settings, where you can pair your device.

 You should also be aware that you can tap the icons at the top of the Quick Settings bar.
 You can tap the battery icon to reveal the battery settings, for instance, or the cogwheel icon to access your system settings.
 And if you tap your profile picture, you can add more users.

 It’s also worth mentioning that every new version of Android will slightly update the Quick Settings bar, and that some manufacturers make their own tweaks.
 This bar is one of the most important features of Android and one of the features you will use the most.
-If you purchase a device running Android Nougat, for example, you will see an Edit option in the lower-right corner.
+If you purchase a device running Android Pie, for example, you will see an Edit option in the lower-right corner.
 If you tap this, it will let you drag and rearrange the icons in your tray.
 You can also drag new icons and get rid of the ones you seldom use.
 All these features are useful, but if you follow our simple guide, you will at least have the basic information on how this bar works, regardless of how Google updates it in future iterations of Android.